-- degenerative diseases, such as Parkinson’s
+- degenerative diseases, such as Parkinson’s disease

-However, psychological factors may make stuttering worse for people who already stutter.
+Psychological factors may make stuttering worse for people who already stutter.

-Time since stuttering started – about three-quarters of all young children who stutter will stop doing so within 1 or 2 years without speech therapy.
+- Time since stuttering started.
+About three-quarters of all young children who stutter will stop doing so within 1 or 2 years without speech therapy.

-Experts say that parents should consider visiting their doctor when:
+Developmental stuttering will typically resolve without intervention.
+However, parents should consider visiting their doctor when:

-- The child’s stuttering has persisted for over 6 months.
+- the child’s stuttering has persisted for over 6 months

-- When the stuttering occurs more frequently.
+- when the stuttering occurs more frequently

-- When it interferes with the child’s schoolwork.
+- when it interferes with the child’s schoolwork

-- When it causes emotional difficulties, such as fear of places or situations.
+- when it causes emotional difficulties, such as fear of places or situations